JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 To ground this post in a concrete example, below is my own labeled data in CSV.
 Each training data example is represented as a single row in the CSV file, where the first column represents the label (an integer), and all the following columns contain the features for that example (floating point numbers).

-I'm working with audio data, and the features (i.e. columns two onward) correspond to amplitudes at different frequency ranges.
-The labels in the first column represent categories of speech sounds, for example, label `45` might be the vowel `[oh]` and label `7` might be the consonant [k].
+The labels in the first column represent categories of speech sounds, for example, label `45` might be the vowel `[oh]` and label `7` might be the consonant `[k]`.
+The features shown in column-two onward correspond to amplitudes at different frequency ranges.
+In a nutshell, this is speech data, where a snippet of audio (features) has been labeled with a language sound (labels).

 Here's what four lines of my data CSV file look like (where the delimiter is a single space):